MikeAmputer/godot-simple-scene-loader/README.md

 # Most Simple Scene Loader

 A basic straightforward scene loader with a loading screen for quick setup.
 Very simple and non-extensible.
 Ideal for rapid development and early project stages.
+Just a few files to begin with.

 ## Contains
 - loading script with single public method